Marios Anastasiadis (A.G. Leventis Scholar 2020-23)

 Background

-Drawing from a range of sources and parallel slave systems, I argue that slave status does not negate the capacity for agency and, as Ira Berlin reminds us, like all human history, slaves’ history must deal not only with what was done to them but also what they did for themselves.
-It is through this lens that I examine master-slave friction and interdependence across Greek states and specifically the tools slaves used to affirm their humanity and negotiate, improve, and exit their condition.
+My doctoral thesis (defended in April 2024) aims to reintegrate slaves as actors into our understanding of ancient Greece, particularly in economic terms.
+Through a bottom-up perspective it argues that one’s status as slave need not be equated to the negation of the capacity for agency and, as American historian Ira Berlin reminds us, like all human history, slaves' history must deal not only with what was done to them but also what they did for themselves.
+This framework is applied to the investigation of slaves in archaic Greece, classical Sparta, classical Crete, and classical Athens, with an emphasis on the tools they used to affirm their humanity and negotiate, improve, and exit their condition.

 I have received generous funding from the A.G.
 Leventis Foundation and most recently the Economic History Society.
 With the help of a Deutscher Akademischer Austauschdienst scholarship I spent 2022/3 at the Institut für Geschichtswissenschaften of Humboldt-Universität zu Berlin.